Skip to content

 Dad-Ops Playbook

-If this feels strangely familiar to anyone who’s managed a high-pressure engineering sprint, you’re not alone.
+If that feels familiar to anyone who’s managed a high-pressure engineering sprint, you’re not alone.

-That chaotic living room floor is a perfect microcosm of modern tech leadership.
-This realization is the heart of “Dad-Ops” - a leadership philosophy that argues the best way to manage the complex, data-driven world of engineering is by applying the simple, human-centric principles of being a good parent.
+That chaotic living-room floor is a microcosm of modern tech leadership.
+This realization is the heart of Dad-Ops - a leadership philosophy that argues the best way to manage the complex, data-driven world of engineering is to apply the simple, human-centric principles of being a good parent.

-This isn’t about being paternalistic; it’s about recognizing that nurturing growth, resilience and autonomy is the most effective way to build teams that last
+This isn’t about being paternalistic.
+It’s recognizing that nurturing growth, resilience and autonomy is the most effective way to build teams that last.

-And let’s be honest, our industry needs yet another new playbook.
-The state of engineering in 2025 is shaky (when it wasn’t?).
-A staggering 68% of engineering managers felt burned out in the last year, thanks to a perfect storm of staff shortages, hybrid work adjustments and a shaky economy.
+The state of engineering in 2025 is shaky.
+A staggering 68% of engineering managers reported burnout in the last year, thanks to a combination of staff shortages, hybrid work adjustments and a shaky economy.

-It’s even worse for developers.
-The latest Stack Overflow survey suggest that up to 90% of developers are unhappy, with one in three actively disliking their jobs.
-They’re drowning in technical debt, crushed by a relentless “hustle culture” and stuck in the mud of corporate bureaucracy.
+It’s worse for developers.
+Recent Stack Overflow surveys suggest up to 90% of developers are unhappy, with one in three actively disliking their job.
+They’re drowning in technical debt, crushed by hustle culture and stuck in corporate bureaucracy.

 The old way of managing for pure velocity is breaking people.

 We need a more sustainable approach.
-In this playbook I will try to offer five principles, borrowed from fatherhood, that are more than just soft skills.
-Think of them as strategic, data-backed imperatives for building engineering teams that don’t just perform, but thrive.
+Five principles, borrowed from fatherhood.
+Not soft skills - strategic, data-backed imperatives for building teams that don’t just perform, but last.

 Table of contents